Lung Cancer Screening

 Diagnosing Lung Cancer

-The Lung Health Center utilizes two state-of-the-art technologies to detect and diagnose lung cancer and non-cancer lung conditions:
+CHI Health utilizes two state-of-the-art technologies to detect and diagnose lung cancer and non-cancer lung conditions:

 - Endobronchial Ultrasound (EBUS) allows for viewing and biopsying the regions of the lungs and mediastinum that have traditionally required more invasive surgical procedures to evaluate.
 This tool is specifically designed for evaluating and biopsying central lymph nodes and lesions near the airway within the lungs.